bomonike/bomonike.github.io/learn-chinese.md

 On all devices:

-1. Type entire base Pinyin words such as "nihao" for "hello" (你好, nǐ hǎo) without tone accent marks, then press spacebar to enter.
+1. Type entire base Pinyin words such as (你好, nǐ hǎo) = you good? for "hello"  without tone accent marks, then press spacebar to enter.

    <img alt="mac-a-diacriticals-544x108.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1786700493/mac-a-diacriticals-544x108_yujyv8.png" />
    PROTIP: Simply hold down the base letter (a,e,i,o, or u, with or without pressing shift for upper case) until a small menu with accent options appears (e.g., 1: è, 2: é, 3: ê, 4: ë).